Rights Respecting School

 - To be protected from harm and abuse

 - To develop physically, mentally and socially

 - To participate as an active citizen

-We are working towards being a BRONZE Rights Respecting School.
+We are currently a SILVER Rights Respecting School.

 The award recognises achievement under the following four aspects of school life: